MagicJinn/SeaCull/README.md

 - Configurable culling distance (though you probably don't wanna touch this)
 - Zee Animation Fix - Limits Zee animation to 60 FPS to prevent excessive animation speed at higher FPS (which was intended by the devs)
 - Adjustable Zee animation target FPS
-- Attempt to disable FPS limit for the lowest graphics setting (not always successful)
+- Disables FPS limit for the lowest graphics setting
 - Zero impact on gameplay or visuals

 ## Configuration